Basque Country national football team: Recent activity

 A provisional announcement was made for a fixture against Argentina in October 2019, but this was never confirmed by the opposition federation and was soon cancelled officially.
 With no December fixture forthcoming, but UEFA Euro 2020 international matches to be played in Bilbao, it was reported that the Basque team may be able to arrange a match against one of the qualified teams who would meet Spain there (Poland or Sweden) as part of their preparations before the tournament.
 However, the tournament was delayed due to the COVID-19 pandemic.
 The next Basque fixture was played in November 2020 against Costa Rica in a closed doors setting due to the issue; the Basque team won the match 2–1.
 With the pandemic still ongoing in late 2021 (earlier causing the Euro fixtures to be moved from Bilbao to Seville), the Basque federation confirmed there would be no festive match that year, but an attempt would be made to arrange one for March 2022.
 Eventually the next match took place in March 2024, a draw against Uruguay.

+On 15 November 2025 they took the field in a friendly against the Palestine national football team at the San Mamés Stadium of Bilbao winning 3-0, in a match organized to bring solidarity to the Palestinian population, condemn the genocide in the Gaza Strip and highlight the incompatibility of the presence of the State of Israel in international sports competitions in support of the Boycott campaign.